-TO: VERSABANK (the "Company") The undersigned Optionee hereby elects to surrender Options granted by the Company to the undersigned pursuant to an Award Agreement dated .
-20 under the Company's Omnibus Long-Term Incentive Plan (the "Plan") in exchange for Shares as calculated in accordance with Section 3.7(3) of the Plan.
-Capitalized terms used herein and not otherwise defined shall have the meanings given to them in the Plan.
-Amount enclosed that is payable on account of any source deductions relating to this surrender of Options (contact the Company for details of such amount): Cdn.\$ □ Or check here if alternative arrangements have been made with the Company Please issue a certificate or certificates representing the Shares in the name of I hereby agree to file or cause the Company to file on my behalf, on a timely basis, all insider reports and other reports that I may be required to file under applicable securities laws.
-I understand that this request to exercise my Options is irrevocable.
-DATED this day of , .
-Signature of Participant
+TO: VERSABANK (the "Company")

-Name of Participant (Please Print)
+The undersigned Optionee hereby elects to the Company to the undersigned pursuant to an a 20 under the Company's Omnibus Long-Term calculated in accordance with Section 3.7(3) of the defined shall have the meanings given to them in the Award Agreement dated Incentive Plan (the " Plan ") in exc Plan.
+Capitalized terms used here hange for Shares as Amount enclosed that is payable on account of ar source deductions relating to this surrender Options (contact the Company for details of suc amount): of Cdn.\$ □ Or check here if alternative arrangements have been made with the Company ve Please issue a certificate or certifica ites representing the Shares in the name of I hereby agree to file or cause the Compa reports and other reports that I may be required to this request to exercise my Options is irrevocable.
+DATED this,, .
+Signature of Participant Name of Participant (Please Prir nt)